Mastodon (social network): Functionality

-Mastodon aggregates messages in local and federated timelines in real-time.
+Mastodon aggregates messages in local and federated timelines in real time.
 The local timeline shows messages from users on a singular server, while the federated timeline shows messages across all participating Mastodon servers.

 Users can communicate across connected Mastodon servers with usernames similar in format to full email addresses.

 Content moderation

-In early 2017, journalists like Sarah Jeong distinguished Mastodon from Twitter for its approach to combatting harassment.
+In early 2017, journalists like Sarah Jeong distinguished Mastodon from Twitter for its approach to combating harassment.

 Mastodon uses community-based moderation, in which each server can limit or filter out undesirable types of content, while Twitter uses a single, global policy on content moderation.
-For example, mastodon.social and several other servers ban content that is illegal in Germany or France, including Nazi symbolism, Holocaust denial, and incitement of violence against Jews.
-Other instances of Mastodon, however can choose to take a more lenient approach to such material.
-Servers can also choose to limit or filter out messages with disparaging content.
-The main author of the Mastodon software, Eugen Rochko, believes that small, closely related communities deal with unwanted behaviour more effectively than a large company's small safety team.
+Servers can choose to limit or filter out messages with disparaging content.

+The founder of Mastodon, Eugen Rochko, believes that small, closely related communities deal with unwanted behavior more effectively than a large company's small safety team.

 Users can also block and report others to administrators, much like on Twitter.

-Administrators of servers can block other servers from interacting with their own, an action called "defederation".
-Administrators and users rely on the "#fediblock" hashtag—created by users @artistmarciax and @gingerrroot—to alert others to troublesome servers.
+Instance administrators can block other instances from interacting with their own, an action called defederation.
+By posting toots hashtagged with #fediblock, some instance administrators and users alert others of issues requiring moderation.